komali2/blog/content/posts/no-more-colonists/index.md

 For the most part, my immigrant friends have been having a grand old time in Taiwan.
 Not perfect, nowhere is, but I like to say it's about as perfect as life *can* be, depending on one's circumstances, of course.

 There's a loud minority though, and unfortunately like many loud minorities, the media loves to trot out their bad takes, because bad takes generate clicks and outrage, and that means eyes on ads.
-I've resisted writing a post like this because of that, I don't want to feed the outrage machine, but when articles [like this hit the news](https://therealjg888.medium.com/real-living-experiences-they-dont-tell-you-about-in-taiwan-from-a-taiwan-gold-card-holder-8e1d4a44ad9d), written as if there's some sort of dark secret, as if Gold Card holders are suffering under the (white) burden of how improving Taiwan all on our own, as if people like us have a perspective that Taiwan absolutely *must* hear at its own peril, I gotta respond.
+I've resisted writing a post like this because of that, I don't want to feed the outrage machine, but when articles [like this hit the news](https://therealjg888.medium.com/real-living-experiences-they-dont-tell-you-about-in-taiwan-from-a-taiwan-gold-card-holder-8e1d4a44ad9d), written as if there's some sort of dark secret, as if Gold Card holders are suffering under the (white) burden of improving Taiwan all on our own, as if people like us have a perspective that Taiwan absolutely *must* hear at its own peril, I gotta respond.
 It's time.

 It's not just Gold Card holders I see this from.
 Places like "forumosa" and the Taiwan subreddit are also full of people who frankly I just don't understand why they live here, considering they have a foreign passport.